Updated: May 7, 2025

 When deciding to move forward with the right Lisbon real estate agents, make sure to communicate with them directly.
 Talk to real estate agencies about the kind of real estate services they provide, the kind of services you need, and their expertise in Portugal’s property market.

-Consider using this checklist for a systematic evaluation of key criteria to help you make an informed decision when hiring a real estate agent or company focusing on residential purchases in Lisbon, Portugal.
+Consider using this checklist for a systematic evaluation of key criteria to help you make an informed decision when hiring a realtor in Lisbon, Portugal, or a company focusing on residential purchases.

 Criteria Evaluation Language Proficiency Do they speak English?
 Experience with International Buyers Can they provide project data proving experience?
 Property Market Insight Do they have an exceptional understanding of the Portuguese real estate market to provide expert investment advice and services?
 Focus on Real Estate in Portugal Is their service focused on real estate in Portugal?
 Track Record of Excellence and Communication Do they maintain contact and have a track record of excellence?
 Business Credentials Do they have business credentials to share with clients?
 AMI License Number Do they have an AMI license number?
 Alignment of Company Values Do their company values align with your interests?